-Our board of trustees meets at 6:30 pm on the third Monday of each month in the Fireside Room.
+Our board of trustees meets at 5:00 pm on the third Monday of each month in the Fireside Room.
 This is where the business of our spiritual center is managed, and members of the congregation are welcome.

-2017 Board of Trustees
+2021 Board of Trustees

 John spent 45 years in Information Technology, with 35 years in management, giving him extensive experience in budgeting and project initiatives.
 He also served on a homeowners’ association board and worked closely with a large charter school.
 John has volunteered with Howling Moon, highway pickup and the annual church cleanup.
 He and his wife, Sharon, discovered Unity about 15 years ago in Dallas when Rev. Ellen was a minister there, and rediscovered her in Wimberley after they retired here in 2013.
 They have two boys and four grandchildren.
-John says, “I would be honored to serve using my talents on the church board.”
+John says, “I am honored to serve using my talents on the church board.”